controversies-of-science/science-collective/README.md

     <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/reddit-ranking.png" width="100%" />
 </p>

+Notice that they also provide the option to sort comments by "Controversial".

 [One commenter notes](https://www.reddit.com/r/AskReddit/comments/3xk6rl/how_exactly_do_reddit_pointsupvotes_work/) that

 > Its supposed to be a way of acknowledging quality posts, but it's basically a like/disagree button.